BYU–Utah rivalry: Football

-Utah entered the game ranked #22 but were coming off of critical losses in games versus Texas Christian University and Notre Dame after ascending to a #8 AP ranking in their final season in the Mountain West.
+Utah entered the game ranked No. 22 but were coming off of critical losses in games versus Texas Christian University and Notre Dame after ascending to a #8 AP ranking in their final season in the Mountain West.
 BYU came in riding a four-game winning streak after starting the season 2–5.
 With Utah being outscored 13–0 in the first half the Utes made a push in the second and went up 17–16 with an Asiata run late in the game.
 The game hinged upon a final field goal attempt by BYU.
 The kick attempt was blocked by Brandon Burton, thus securing Utah's victory and another thrilling Holy War.